johnwargo/word-clock-neomatrix-wifi-desktop/docs/electronics-assembly.md

-# Word Clock (Feather) Electronics Assembly & Testing
+# Word Clock (Feather) Electronics Assembly

-This document contains the complete instructions for assemblying and testing the electronics components for the project.
-For instructions on how to assemble the enclosure, refer to [Enclosure Assembly](enclosure-assembly.md).
+This document contains the complete instructions for assemblying the electronics components for the project.

-## Electrinics Assembly Instructions

 We'll start by wiring all of the electronic components together.